invprob-ml-workshop/invprob-ml-workshop.github.io/README.md

 <br/>

 - [Jussieu](https://goo.gl/maps/AgoULSsBeL2beaZo7) can be accessed via the Metro lines 7 and 10.
-Line 7 connects to the RER B (Gare du Nord, Airport Charles de Gaulle) at Chatelet.
+Line 7 connects to the RER B (Gare du Nord, Airport Charles de Gaulle) at Châtelet.
-- In Jussieu, get to the 2nd floor by taking the stairs/elevator through the (numbered) pillars.
-Talks will be in the room 209 (between pillars 16-26), coffee and lunch in the room 202 (15-25).
+- In Jussieu, get to the 2nd floor by taking the stairs/elevator through the (numbered) towers.
+Talks will be in the room 209 (between towers 16-26), coffee and lunch will be served in room 202 (15-25).

 ## Registration